Stokely Carmichael

-Early life
+Early years

 Carmichael was born in Port of Spain, Trinidad and Tobago.
-He attended Tranquility School there before moving to Harlem, New York City, in 1952 at age 11, to rejoin his parents.
-They had immigrated to the United States when he was two, and he was raised by his grandmother and two aunts.
+He attended Tranquility School there before moving to Harlem, New York City, in 1952 at the age of 11, to rejoin his parents.
+They had migrated to the United States when he was two, and he was raised by his grandmother and two aunts.
 He had three sisters.

 His mother, Mabel R. Carmichael, was a stewardess for a steamship line.
 His father, Adolphus, was a carpenter who also worked as a taxi driver.
 The reunited Carmichaels eventually left Harlem to live in Van Nest in the East Bronx, at that time an aging neighborhood primarily of Jewish and Italian immigrants and descendants.
 According to a 1967 interview Carmichael gave to Life Magazine, he was the only black member of the Morris Park Dukes, a youth gang involved in alcohol and petty theft.
-He and his family were members of the Westchester United Methodist Church.

-Carmichael attended the Bronx High School of Science in New York, being selected through high achievement on its standardized entrance examination.
-At Bronx Science, he participated in a boycott of a local White Castle restaurant that did not hire blacks.
-On student recognition Sunday at his church, Carmichael gave an eye-opening student sermon to the almost totally white congregation.
-Carmichael was acquainted with fellow Bronx Science student Samuel R. Delany during his time there.
+Carmichael attended the Bronx High School of Science in New York from 1956, being selected through high achievement on its standardized entrance examination.
+He was acquainted with fellow Bronx Science student Samuel R. Delany during his time there.

-After graduation in 1960, Carmichael enrolled at Howard University, a historically black university in Washington, D.C.
+After graduation Carmichael enrolled at Howard University, a historically black university in Washington, D.C.
 His professors included the poet Sterling Brown, Nathan Hare, and Toni Morrison, who was later awarded the Nobel Prize for literature.
 Carmichael and fellow civil rights activist Tom Kahn helped to fund a five-day run of the Three Penny Opera, by Bertolt Brecht and Kurt Weill:

 Tom Kahn—very shrewdly—had captured the position of Treasurer of the Liberal Arts Student Council and the infinitely charismatic and popular Carmichael as floor whip was good at lining up the votes.
 Before they knew what hit them the Student Council had become a patron of the arts, having voted to buy out the remaining performances.
 It was a classic win/win.
 Members of the Council got patronage packets of tickets for distribution to friends and constituents.

-Carmichael's Washington, D.C. apartment on Euclid Street was a gathering place for his activist classmates.
+Carmichael's Washington, D.C., apartment on Euclid Street was a gathering place for his activist classmates.
 He graduated in 1964 with a degree in philosophy.
 Carmichael was offered a full graduate scholarship to Harvard University but turned it down.

 At Howard, Carmichael joined the Nonviolent Action Group (NAG), the Howard campus affiliate of the Student Nonviolent Coordinating Committee (SNCC).
 Kahn introduced Carmichael and the other SNCC activists to Bayard Rustin, an African-American leader who became an influential adviser to SNCC.
 Inspired by the sit-in movement in the southern United States during college, Carmichael became more active in the Civil Rights Movement.